Get Access

 First things first.
 If you don't already have access to the Data Studio, you'll need it before you can start creating dashboards.

-Assign this role to the users that needs access to the Data Studio.
+Assign these Permissions to the users that needs access to the Data Studio.

-Assign this role to the users that needs access to the Data Studio.
+Assign these Permissions to the users that needs access to the Data Studio.

 Choose Location

-💡Tip: If you want to play around and test the dashboard feature, we advise you to do this from the Private Dashboard section.
+💡Tip: If you want to play around and test the Dashboards feature, we advise you to do this from the Private Dashboard section.

-In the Brand Dashboard section, you'll ideally find completed dashboards that are useful for you and the team.
+In the Brand Dashboard section, you'll ideally find completed Dashboards that are useful for you and your team.

 Create Dashboard Group